 #2 Engineers don’t like to be yelled at

 Let’s get real.
 No one likes to be yelled at.
-And scrum helps engineering managers and engineering teams avoid being yelled at for not being able to predict when their work will be done, because scrum is not date driven.
+And scrum helps engineering managers and engineering teams avoid being yelled at for not being able to predict when their work will be done because scrum is not date-driven.
 Scrum suppresses the notion that “dates matter” and provides a way for engineers to methodically move from one feature to the next without the pressure of delivering work by a certain date.

 We should appreciate scrum for what it is and what it can deliver.
-Scrum is engineering centric.
-Great companies are customer and product centric.
+Scrum is engineering-centric.
+Great companies are customer and product-centric.

-However, scrum does not explain the “why” which is the strategy behind how a product is going to win in market by being lovable.
+However, scrum does not explain the “why,” which is the strategy behind how a product is going to win in market by being lovable.
 Great product managers have a product vision and a goal first approach to what they are trying to deliver.
 They are good at assessing the market environment, customer needs, and their company’s capabilities.
 This thinking then informs the roadmap and sets business-driven product imperatives that the roadmap and features should map to.
-This thinking must come become before the “how” and scrum really has no role figuring this out.
+This thinking must come become before the “how” and scrum really has no role in figuring this out.